crispinprojects/talker/README.md

 # Diphone Speech Synthesizer (talkdp)

-The application talkdp is a Linux command line diphone speech synthesizer.
+The application talkdp (dp for diphone) is a Linux command line diphone speech synthesizer.
 It has been written in C++.

 ### Prebuilt Binary